HrishiShinde/Login_automation/README.md

-# Make sure to enter your email id and pass if you're refering or cloning it.
+# Make sure to make changes if you're refering or cloning it.